RubixML/Server/README.md

 ```

 ### Query Model
-Query the status of the model being served.
+Query the status of the current model being served.

 #### Parameters:
 This command does not have any parameters.